-Personal data, also personally identifiable information, is a term from data protection law.
+Personal data, also personally identifiable information, is a term in data protection law.
 In the European context, the term was defined in Art 4 of the GDPR.
 According to the GDPR, personal data is any information from which a living person can be identified.
 This also includes partial information that together can contribute to the identification of a specific person, regardless of where and for what purpose the data was collected and in what form it is presented.

 Examples of personal data are the surname and first name, the address, the e-mail address, ID card numbers, location data, IP address and health data held by a doctor/hospital.
 The commercial register number or the company email address are typically regarded as non-personal data.